 can become mired in confusion if they are not administered in an orderly manner.
 Serious problems arise when multitudes of changes are in various stages of progress.
-Some in the stages of deciding what to do, redesign or engineering, pricing, reconsidering, negotiation of price, contention about responsibility, approval in part, final approval, or cancelation.
+Some in the stages of deciding what to do, redesign or engineering, pricing, reconsidering, negotiation of price, contention about responsibility, approval in part, final approval, or cancellation.
 Some changes will have a profound effect on scheduling while others will have unexpected effects on interfacing trades.
 Some parts of the work may have to be deferred while awaiting final decisions and ultimate approvals of proposed changes.
-In some cases the proposed changes, after careful consideration, are canceled, and the deferred work then becomes critical to the time schedule.”
+In some cases the proposed changes, after careful consideration, are canceled, and the deferred work then becomes critical to the time schedule.

 Project changes can also cause serious fall-outs between the various parties involved in the project; fall-outs that can often lead to legal disputes.
 It’s tragic that an otherwise good relationship can deteriorate to this when all parties involved essentially have good intentions.
 The breakdown, however, always occurs as a result of one thing: a lack of change management process and documentation.
 As onerous and tedious as it may seem sometimes, enforcing a process of documentation and audit trail around project changes is absolutely critical for managing project change risks; and keeping positive relationships with your partners.
 It’s a small upfront investment that has a big return when you can reduce the aggravation that project changes can cause; and even turn change into a positive revenue opportunity.

 The owner, contractor, architect and engineer all have an obligation to recognize and document changes as they occur.
 The need for this can’t be stressed enough.
 Costs, timing and schedule impact should all be agreed upon, documented, signed and tracked.
 This may seem a bit over the top when it comes to the day-to-day workings at the jobsite, because obviously everyone wants to be easy to work with and agreeable to the customer.
-So injecting a formal process in the middle of things might seem awkward and a little too process-driven – you might even see a few rolled eyes.
-Any owner or contractor that`s been around a while will have had experiences with project changes gone bad, so will respect your good judgement and management of project changes.
+So injecting a formal process in the middle of things might seem awkward and a little too process-driven.
+Any owner or contractor that`s been around a while will have had experiences with project changes gone bad, so will respect good judgement and management of project changes.